 $62.23-$77.09 hourly / $10,786.37-$13,362.42 monthly / $129,436.44-$160,349.04 annual

-Directs and prepares a variety of correspondence, reports, and presentations regarding legislative and governmental relation matters.
+Directs and prepares correspondence, reports, and presentations regarding accounting, payroll, and related activities.

 Performs related duties as assigned.

 An Assistant Director of Accounting assists in the administration of the District’s general and special funds accounting, payroll, and related operations.

 A Director of Accounting plans, organizes, coordinates, evaluates, and directs the District’s general and special funds accounting, payroll, and related operations.

 A Vice Chancellor/Chief Financial Officer is the executive head over the District's financial and business management operations which include treasury, general and special funds accounting, budget, payroll, tax, risk management, procurement, and related activities.
 The Incumbent in this class is also responsible for directing the establishment of financial and accounting system controls and standards and ensuring timely financial and statistical information for management and/or Board use.